 Students must be U.S. citizens or permanent residents, and may be eligible for services if they meet one or more of the following criteria:

-- You have a verifiable disability
+- You have a documented disability

 Eligibility For Student Support Services